alex-j-wang/crazyswarm2/crazyflie_mpc/README.md

 ### Controller Parameters

-Craztflies must be enabled in `/config/crazyflies.yaml` under the `crazyflie` package.
+Crazyflies must be enabled in `/config/crazyflies.yaml` under the `crazyflie` package.

 You can configure controller parameters in `/config/mpc.yaml`.
 Each active Crazyflie should have a trajectory specified here.
 Trajectory formats are demonstrated in `/config/example_trajectories.yaml`.

+To test `crazyflie_mpc` without hardware, launch with `sim:=True`.

+### Plotting

+Plotting of actual and prescribed trajectories can be enabled through either `/config/mpc.yaml` or `plotting:=True` when launching.
+For the GUI to appear, you must run `xhost +local:root` outside the container.

 ## Topics